Alan Greenspan’s recent article ‘Never saw it coming’ reminded me of the ‘drunk and the lamp post’ joke:

 This is an ‘observational bias’ where people focus their attention on areas leading to easily illuminated results.

-An example in banking & risk management is the over reliance on risk models such as VAR which, while mathematically complex, produce an ‘output’ which is easy to interpret and explain.
+An example in banking & risk management is the over reliance on risk models such as Value-At-Risk (VAR).
+Which, while mathematically complex, conveniently produce an ‘output’ which is easy to interpret and explain.
 This leads to an overconfidence in mathematical models measuring a bank’s risk exposure while the more dangerous risks, in hindsight after the GFC, are the organisational behavioural risks which tend to be largely ignored (in the shadows).
-Remembering that ‘model risk’ arises from cognitive biases affecting how models are constructed and interpreted, rather than mathematical error per se.
-Well known mega losses where sophisticated risk models were mugged by behavioural reality are Societe Generale’s rogue trader (USD$7billion), Morgan Stanley’s ‘hedging error’ (USD$8.7billion) and the bankruptcy of Lehman Brothers.
+Including ‘model risk’ arising from cognitive biases affecting how models are constructed and interpreted rather than mathematical error per se.
+Well known mega-losses where sophisticated risk models were mugged by behavioural reality are: Societe Generale’s rogue trader (USD$7billion), Morgan Stanley’s ‘hedging error’ (USD$8.7billion) and the bankruptcy of Lehman Brothers.
 I worked for 2 of these 3 banks and turned down an offer from the third.

 There is also an ‘observer bias’ where how we see things is not independent of our own condition, preferences and context.
 Neo-classical economists tend to view all individuals in their models as being as rational and mathematical able as themselves even though in reality individuals tend to have a wide range of cognitive ability.

 “We don’t see things as they are, we see them as we are.”
 Anaïs Nin

 A rather brutal joke I often heard in banking, mostly from traders, was:

 Q. What do you call an economist making a forecast?